vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 * 16 (0x0010, Domain Name System): Variable-length domain name in uncompressed wire format followed by a variable-length custom token.

+For DNS servers that implement ECID, it is RECOMMENDED that they recognize at least the 48-bit MAC CLIENT-IDENTIFIER.

 The use of Domain Name System as an address family is to facilitate custom tokens that are not well-conceptualized as addresses, as described in {{using-the-dns-address-family}}.

 Other types of identifying addresses, such as a 64-bit MAC
 {{?RFC7042}} or a DHCP Unique Identifier {{?RFC3315}} and {{?RFC6355}}
-could be accommodated as devices and needs change. \[ Why not just bless those obvious candidates now? \]
+could be accommodated as devices and needs change, without needing to define new EDNS option codes to cover them. \[ Why not just bless those obvious candidates now? \]

 Multiple ECID options MAY appear in the OPT record.
-However, the same IDENTIFIER-TYPE SHOULD not appear more than once.
+However, the same IDENTIFIER-TYPE SHOULD not appear more than once, and each ECID option MUST only carry one IDENTIFIER-TYPE and CLIENT-IDENTIFIER pair.

 # Protocol Description